 How to choose an Eco-Friendly Cat Food?

-Seeing as it's officially B Corp Month 2023, you might be wondering how you can make smarter choices to reduce your fur baby's impact on the environment.
+You might be wondering how you can make smarter choices to reduce your fur baby's impact on the environment.
 As individuals, our buying decision is one of the most powerful tools we have for living more sustainably.
-What's more, our floof''s can't make the choice for themselves, so we've got double the responsibility to do right by them too!
+What's more, our floofs can't choose for themselves, so we've got double the responsibility to do right by them too!
 However, we know it can seem bewildering to cypher through all the information about products to make the best choice.
 That's why we've created this checklist to help you.
 By ensuring you pay attention to each of these areas, from packaging to where the cat food is made, you'll be equipped to make the greenest choice you can.

 We've worked hard to ensure our range is recyclable, and are proud to say 100% of our cat food packaging is now recyclable.